pemtshewang/JS-starter-projects/README.md

 # JS-starter-projects

-- This repository will contains some of my projects during my learning journey to Javascript
+- This repository will contain some of my projects during my learning journey to Javascript

 - The projects will include games and other useful applications